Nepal: Unification, expansion and consolidation (1768–1951)

 In the mid-18th century, Prithvi Narayan Shah, a Gorkha king, set out to put together what would become present-day Nepal.
 He embarked on his mission by securing the neutrality of the bordering mountain kingdoms.
 After several bloody battles and sieges, notably the Battle of Kirtipur, he managed to conquer the Kathmandu Valley in 1769.

 The Gorkha control reached its height when the Kumaon and Garhwal Kingdoms in the west to Sikkim in the east came under Nepalese control.
 A dispute with Tibet over the control of mountain passes and inner Tingri valleys of Tibet prompted the Qing Emperor of China to start the Sino-Nepali War compelling the Nepali to retreat to their own borders in the north.
 The rivalry between the Kingdom of Nepal and the East India Company over the control of states bordering Nepal eventually led to the Anglo-Nepali War (1815–16).
 At first, the British underestimated the Nepali and were soundly defeated until committing more military resources than they had anticipated needing.
 Thus began the reputation of Gurkhas as fierce and ruthless soldiers.
 The war ended in the Sugauli Treaty, under which Nepal ceded recently captured lands.

 Factionalism inside the royal family led to a period of instability.
 In 1846, a plot was discovered revealing that the reigning queen had planned to overthrow Jung Bahadur Kunwar, a fast-rising military leader.
 This led to the Kot massacre; armed clashes between military personnel and administrators loyal to the queen led to the execution of several hundred princes and chieftains around the country.
 Bir Narsingh Kunwar emerged victoriously and founded the Rana dynasty, and came to be known as Jung Bahadur Rana.
 The king was made a titular figure, and the post of Prime Minister was made powerful and hereditary.
 The Ranas were staunchly pro-British and assisted them during the Indian Rebellion of 1857 (and later in both World Wars).
-In 1860 some parts of the western Terai region were gifted to Nepal by the British as a friendly gesture because of her military help to sustain British control in India during the rebellion (known as Naya Muluk, new country).
+In 1860 some parts of the western Terai region were gifted to Nepal by the British as a friendly gesture because of its military help to sustain British control in India during the rebellion (known as Naya Muluk, new country).
 In 1923, the United Kingdom and Nepal formally signed an agreement of friendship that superseded the Sugauli Treaty of 1816.

 The Hindu practice of Sati, in which a widow sacrificed herself in the funeral pyre of her husband, was banned in 1919, and slavery was officially abolished in 1924.
 Rana rule was marked by tyranny, debauchery, economic exploitation and religious persecution.